bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 Fortunately Tailscale is a service that offers all the security features that I need.
 And it is 'quite' understandable.
 That is the reason why I preferred using Tailscale, instead of the other available services.

 ## Introduction to Tailscale
-Tailscale allows you to create a ***virtual private network (VPN)*** between all your devices, as long as those devices have a Tailscale ***agent*** installed.
-In contradiction to a normal VPN, Tailscale offers a ***peer-to-peer mesh network (called tailnet)***.
+Tailscale allows you to create a ***virtual private network (VPN)*** between all your devices, as long as you have a Tailscale ***agent*** installed on all those devices.
+In contradiction to a normal VPN, Tailscale offers a ***peer-to-peer mesh network*** which is called ***tailnet***.
 In other words instead of transferring all the data through a central server cluster (like most VPN services do), the data is communicated directly between devices in your tailnet.
 Such direct connections between your devices offer multiple advantages:
 + The data can be exchanged very fast via such connections.
 + There are no traffic volume limitations, which is useful when transferring lots of data (e.g. video footage from IP cameras).
+Only for public funnels, there is a traffic limitation.
 + The tailnet will continue working, even when the Tailscale servers would become temporarily unaccessible.
 Except if you use their relay service.

 When you want to access your Node-RED dashboard (running on a Raspberry Pi) from your smartphone, you need to install a Tailscale agent both on your Raspberry Pi and your smartphone.
 Once you have added both devices (i.e. Tailscale agents) in your Tailscale account, they become part of your own ***tailnet***.
 As a result both devices can communicate directly to each other via their Tailscale agents.
 This means you can navigate with your smartphone browser to the (virtual!) hostname of your Raspberry Pi, to see your Node-RED dashboard: